 FIGURE 6 Normalized absorption and emission spectra of rhodamine 6G perchlorate dye in PMMA with approximate Stokes’ shift () indicated.

-To determine the appropriate dye concentration requires consideration of the group velocity delay in the multilayer as previously described.
+To determine the appropriate dye concentration requires consideration of the interaction length in the multilayer.
 The actual thickness of dye material may be only on the order of ~10 microns (based on ~100 dye-doped layers at ~100 nm each), but the interaction length with the dye is much longer due to multilayer reflections.
-Even so, if the interaction length is sufficiently short that large dye concentrations are needed, then intermolecular interactions become very important and often lead to quenching, which is detrimental to the lasing efficiency and stability.
+If the interaction length is sufficiently short that large dye concentrations are needed, then intermolecular interactions become very important and often lead to quenching, which is detrimental to the lasing efficiency and stability.
 For low intensities, as expected, the light intensity increases nearly exponentially with the interaction length in the material.

 (6)